secretstartups/handbook/content/handbook/marketing/sales-development/RoE-KPIs-FAQ.md

     **No:** It is worked by the SDR team <br>
     **Yes:** Check the BDR Prospecting Status

-2. Is the Account in “Actively Working” Status?
+2. Is the Account in "Actively Working" Status?

     **No:** It is worked by the SDR team <br>
     **Yes:** Check for Activity